bandeira-th/bandeira-de-melo/README.md

 ## Hey, how are you doing?! 👋

-- 🔭 I've been working on personal projects, check them out! 💙
+- 🔭 Almost finishing bootcamp.
+I'm learning a lot with weekly diffent projects, check them out! 💙
 - 🌱 Studying Tests with Jest
 - 📫 How to reach me: thiagooce@gmail.com
 - 😄 Pronouns: he/him/his